A leader in copper and aluminum processing in Europe. Check us out:

 Silver electroplating is the process of applying a thin coating of silver to an object made of another type of metal.
 It is one of the oldest and most widely used metalworking techniques, which is widely used in industries such as energy, electronics, automotive, automotive and jewellery.

-What does the silvering process consist of?
+What does the non-ferrous metal silvering process consist of?

 A properly cleaned component is immersed in a special electrolytic solution containing silver ions.
 Its composition ensures even deposition of silver on the surface of the metal.
 The object to be silver plated acts as a cathode (negative pole).
 During the flow of electric current, silver ions from the solution move toward the cathode and are deposited on its surface in the form of a thin, permanent layer.
 Once the silver plating process is complete, the object is thoroughly rinsed and dried.